 Dutch City of Rotterdam to Host 2020 Eurovision Song Contest

-Rotterdam's Ahoy arena will host the semifinals of next year's event on May 12 and 14 and the grand final on May 16.
+Rotterdam's Ahoy arena will host the semifinals of next year's event May 12 and 14 and the grand final May 16.

 The Dutch port city of Rotterdam has been selected to host next year's Eurovision Song Contest.